The murder of two agents from the Attorney General's Office, kidnapped by the group "Los Blancos de Troya", has caused violence in the area.

 Roadblocks have become a common strategy, with drug traffickers setting vehicles on fire to halt the advance of the National Guard.

-Meanwhile, as the cartels fight for territorial control, residents live in constant fear, not knowing if they will be the next victim of an execution or a kidnapping.
+Meanwhile, as the cartels fight for territorial control, the residents live in constant fear, not knowing if they will be the next victim of an execution or a kidnapping.

 The government without response: insufficient patrols

-Security forces conduct sporadic patrols, but as soon as they leave, the cartels reimpose their law.
+The security forces conduct sporadic patrols, but as soon as they leave, the cartels reimpose their law.

 Executions, kidnappings, and confrontations are part of daily life, and with each passing day, Michoacán sinks further.